atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/appendix/how-to-find-outliers-with-sql.md

 ---
 title: How to Find Outliers with SQL
 meta_title: How to Find Outliers with SQL
-description: In depth post about using SQL to detect outliers using simple techniques and using inter quartile range
+description: Find Outliers quickly with SQL.
+Detect outliers using simple ORDER BY techniques and using inter quartile range.
+Learn more.
 section: Appendix
 number: 200
 authors: